 The opening of the Campus Center marks the completion of years of planning.
 ULV’s Building on Excellence Campaign, the $26.1 million project was completed June 30 by K.A.R.
 Construction of Ontario and Gonzalez Goodale Architects.
 The building was open to students at the beginning of the fall semester.

 “This building has brought the community together,” said Loretta Rahmani, dean of student affairs and host of the ceremony.
 “That’s what it symbolizes, community.”

 President Stephen Morgan began the ceremony by summarizing the process that took place to complete the Campus Center.

 The building was created with the goal of having a structure on campus for students to meet and relax.
-The 40,000 square-foot complex now acts as a lounge for students as well as an office building for some of ULV’s departments like the Learning Enhancement Center, Office of Admissions and Student Affairs.
+The 40,000 square-foot complex now acts as a lounge for students as well as an office building for some of ULV’s departments like the Academic Success Center, Office of Admissions and Student Affairs.

 “There is a lot of buzz going around the building,” said Henry Fidler, a senior English major, who works as an admissions intern inside the Campus Center.
 “This new building marks a status symbol for the school.”